Adoptee Reunion Story

-For various reasons, pregnancy, a baby, and a family is does not fit, and is not the right timing.
+For various reasons, pregnancy, a baby, and a family does not fit and is not the right timing.
 So choices are made.
-A choice made forty eight years ago resulted in a baby boy (my husband) placed with a farm family in western Nebraska through Nebraska Childrens Home.
+A choice made forty-eight years ago resulted in a baby boy (my husband) placed with a farm family in western Nebraska through Nebraska Children’s Home.
 Then the same baby boy made a similar choice twenty seven years later and gave the gift of adoption and love to another rural Nebraska couple.

 An Adoption Reunion Story Worth Telling

-Randy (on the left, also my fiancee) moved into a small apartment complex in Lincoln NE about three years ago.
+Randy (on the left, my husband) lived in a small apartment complex in Lincoln Nebraska.
 This small community of neighbors has provided each one acts of kindness in ranging from sharing meals, rides to the doctor, friendship, or just an encouraging word.
 This weekend Scott, who lives across the courtyard from Randy, called him over to tell him he had some news.

 Scott was helping a buddy out with a car and through the course of this repair got a ride from Brandon (right).
 Scott was struck my this young man’s presence and appearance and said the commonly stated expression, “I know you from somewhere.”

 The normal course of the conversation ensued, referring to places they lived, schools, churches, and people.
 It got around to Brandon stating “I don’t know, I’m adopted, all I know is my birth fathers’ name is Randy and he lives in Lincoln.”